usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 1. The CSP SHOULD perform in-person issuance.
 This is important if the CSP needs to explicitly provision the authenticator to a trusted device and in-person is the only mechanism to ensure delivery and assurance.
 2. The CSP SHOULD check the status of the original authenticator daily.
 3. The CSP SHALL obtain and verify a copy of a biometric recorded when the primary authenticator was issued.
 An example of such a biometric is the signed biometric data object, however if the biometric reference is not available from the original AAL 3 authenticator, it may be obtained elsewhere, as long as its authenticity is assured.
-4. The CSP SHALL compare a fresh biometric sample obtained in person from the applicant to the reference biometric retained from the original, primary AAL 3 authenticator and determine that they match.
+4. The CSP SHALL compare a fresh biometric sample obtained in person from the applicant to the reference biometric retained when the primary AAL3 authenticator was issued.
-5. The CSP SHALL determine that the authenticator of the original, primary authenticator meets all requirements of an AAL 3 authenticator.
+5. The CSP SHALL determine that the original, primary authenticator the meets all AAL3 requirements.